albertovth/football_predictor/pipeline/spi_stage3/README.md

 Scripts:

-- build_prior_evidence.py: one-time reconstruction of the incoming Stage 3
+- build_prior_evidence.py: retained helper for reconstructing the original cumulative Stage 3 evidence audit; it is not the current rolling method.
-  evidence counts.
-- build_evidence_window.py: reconstructs the dated four-year ledger used to begin Stage 4.
+- build_evidence_window.py: reconstructs the dated four-year ledger used at the replayed Stage 2 and Stage 3 handoffs and carried into Stage 4.
 - combine_prior_evidence.py: scales the prior, combines evidence, normalizes all 206 teams, writes confederation inputs, expires old ledger rows, and carries the dated evidence forward.

+The current run outputs are under `data/output/stage3_replay_from_2021_2026_07_18/`.
+The older `data/output/stage3_2026_07_18/` directory is a superseded historical audit.
-See docs/STAGE4_UPDATE_GUIDE.md for the complete commands and validation gates.
+See `docs/STAGE4_UPDATE_GUIDE.md` for the next commands and validation gates.